newtonEMC2/base-stateful-wizards/CONTRIBUTING.md

-# Contributing to Base Stateful Accordion
+# Contributing to Base Stateful wizards

 Thank you for your interest in contributing! 🎉